TomasBoda/agent-lang/thesis.md

 const complex_expr = 2 + 3 * 4 - 8 / 14;
 const parenth_expr = (2 + 3) * 4 - (12 + 2);
 ```
+Note that implicit conversions with other operand data types are not supported and result in a runtime error.

 #### 3.5.2 Unary Expressions
 Unary expressions consist of one numeric or boolean operand together with a unary operator.
 There are two unary operators, one for numeric unary expressions and the other for boolean unary expressions.